 Wine Country Accommodations

 Walking back down the price a bit, another working winery, ONX, has a few guest residences to stay.
 The most premier is the Briarwood Cottage.
 Feel like you’ve gone to Olde-England with this intimate elegance at $1500 a night.
 Also set amongst the vines with an old-time flair this time with rose maze gardens is Chateau Robles.
 The 3,500 sqft charmer has gilded elegance inside and luxury invitations outside.
 Another property set on a 40-acre vineyard is Loma Maria.
-This private villa offers three ovens, a theater room with “countless nooks and crannies to explore,” a full-size bocce ball court and pizza-making lessons by request.
+This private villa offers three ovens, a theater room with “countless nooks and crannies to explore,” a full-size bocce ball court, and pizza-making lessons by request.
 Check-in at upwards of $1,400.
+Take the pressure off of yourself from vacation rentals to consider The Canyon Villa in Paso Robles.
+With sweeping vistas that showcase premier wineries on surrounding hilltops, the 30-year executive chef of the Playboy Mansion is preparing your breakfast, wine hour and dinner by request at a four-bedroom villa, with add-ons reaching over $500 a night.

 Photo Courtesy of @AvantStay